kgisl/pythonFDP/manual/lab7-kgashok.py.md

 ## Post-Lab Questions

 0. Rewrite the code to use only `lists` and not a `dictionary`.
 Or vice versa.
+Provide analysis to whether the eventual output is `stable` or `unstable`.
 1. You are not allowed to use another data structure to remove duplicates.
 That is, remove the duplicates in-place.
 Is this possible?
 2. How will you find the common elements that exist in two different lists?
 3. Write a program to calculate the product of all the integers that are available in a list.
 For e.g. if `alist = [2, 3, 5, 8]`, then `product(alist) = 240`